csmc-vaneykjlab/QCeltis/README.md

 `pip install -i < pypi instance will go here >`

 ## Usage

+(Manasa: add usage details if used as a library vs if used as a command-line tool)

 ```python
 python  main.py [-h] --outdirectory OUTDIRECTORY --reportname REPORTNAME [--mzml_directory MZML_DIRECTORY]